Connect with us

 Virginia Singla, University of Pittsburgh

 Your heart’s job is to keep your pulse steady to pump blood throughout your body.
 Sometimes your heart rate is slower when you’re relaxing, and sometimes it’s faster when you’re exercising or stressed.
-If your heart’s ability to keep the beat starts to go awry, cardiac electrophysiologists like me look for outside from an implantable device.
+If your heart’s ability to keep the beat starts to go awry, cardiac electrophysiologists like me look for outside help from an implantable device.

 There are two common implantable devices for the heart: artificial pacemakers and defibrillators.
 Artificial pacemakers keep blood and oxygen flowing during times of stress.
 Defibrillators are devices that detect dangerously fast heart rates and deliver shocks like those used during cardiopulmonary resuscitation, also known as CPR, to restart the heart.